g0r1v3r4/azure-docs/articles/operator-nexus/troubleshoot-unhealthy-degraded-storage-appliance.md

 load by navigating to the Storage Appliance on the portal, and viewing the `Nexus Storage Array Performance Throughput Iops (Avg)` metric, and the `Nexus Storage Array Latency` metric on the same chart, starting from shortly before the health event appeared.
-You should be able to see from this chart whether high load is the course.
+You should be able to see from this chart whether high load is the cause.
 If so, reducing the load will resolve the health event.

 If you have ruled out high load, you should raise a ticket with your Storage Appliance vendor.